 - "I Think I Love You" by David Cassidy.

 - In Antonio Vivaldi's violin concerto "Il piacere" (Op.
-8 No. 6), the ritornello of the slow movement is a chromatic descent from the tonic to the fifth played in unison by strings.
+8 No. 6), the unison ritornello of the slow movement is a chromatic descent from the tonic to the fifth.